A Chebotarev-type density theorem for divisors on algebraic varieties: Introduction

 \section{Introduction}

-The Chebotarev density theorem, in its extended version by Serre (\cite[Theorem 7]{Ser65}), describes the asymptotic decomposition behaviour of closed points in a finite branched Galois cover\footnote{We define a finite branched Galois cover $Z \to X$ to be a finite dominant morphism together with a finite group $G \subseteq \Aut(Z)$ such that $X$ is (isomorphic to) the quotient scheme $Z/G$.} $g: Z \to X$ (with Galois group $G$) of irreducible schemes of finite type over $\Z$, e.g.\ varieties over a finite field.
-More precisely, it gives the Dirichlet density of the set of closed points whose Frobenius class lies in a given conjugacy class of $G$.
+Let $Z \to X$ be a finite branched Galois cover (with Galois group $G$) of normal varieties over a field $k$, i.e.\ a finite dominant morphism together with a finite group $G \subseteq \Aut(Z)$ such that $X$ is (isomorphic to) the quotient scheme $Z/G$.
+The examination of the decomposition behaviour of points of $X$ in $Z$ is one of the central tools in the study of such covers.